-- Place the blade in either the left or right slot of the first stage
+- Hold the knife parallel to the work surface (i.e. flat!)
+And place the blade in either the left or right slot of the first stage

-- Pull the knife through the sharpener towards yourself
+- Pull the blade through the sharpener towards yourself

 - If the knife has a curved tip, pull up near the end of the pass to follow the curve